JasmineTC/Bloop/README.md

 Now we need to point the code to these generated text files this can be done via the command line (python3 runStages --help to see all the command line options).
 However, **we strongly recommend the use of a bash script or config file** for easily excuting the code in a repeatable manner.
 As an example we have a config file for the default Z2 case which can be found in src.
 The flags that control model dependent behaviour are:
 - Data files: --loFile etc
-- Minimisation control: --initialGuesses --var<Upper/Lower>Bounds
+- Minimisation control: --initialGuesses, --var<Upper/Lower>Bounds, --absLocalTolerance etc
 - Generate benchmarks: --benchmarkFile (this should be a .py) We have an example benchmark generating code in src.
 The only thing we require from the user is the benchmark generator produces a json which we then load in benchmarkLooping.py.
 ## Executing the code: